kmorrill/TonicMIDI/README.md

 ### Project Overview

-OP-XY-Live consists of JavaScript modules that:
+TonicMIDI consists of JavaScript modules that:

 * Generate musical patterns (drums, chords, melodies) on every step.
 * Sync with an external MIDI clock.